vujcec/AIR-Project1-Task2/README.md

    * This demonstrates that **upgrading Log4j** (rather than relying on JVM quirks or partial mitigations) effectively blocks the Log4Shell exploit path, even though the application logic and the incoming payload remain unchanged.

 ---

-If you paste a short snippet from your *after-patch* logs (LDAP + app log), I can help you turn it into a very clean 1–2 paragraph “Results of patching” section for Task 2 / Task 3.